Jamster3000/Jamster3000/README.md

 - 👋 Hi, I’m @Jamster3000
-- 👀 I’m interested in programming, willing to learn other languages. currently know python.
+- 👀 I’m passionate about programming and eager to learn new languages.
-- 🌱 I’m currently learning c#
+- 🌿 I’m currently mastering python and starting to delve into c#.
+- 🌱 I've "dabled" in java script, html, and C++ I little bit.

 <!---
 Jamster3000/Jamster3000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.